larryebaum/chef-evaluation/README.md

 - chefdk (tested v2.5.3)

 Quick Start:
-- Clone this repo and `cd` into it
+- Clone this repo and `cd a2-testing`
-- If you have a license, Create ./automate.license and add valid Automate license.
-Otherwise, skip this, it can be added later.
+- Create ./automate.license with a valid Automate license.
+Otherwise, add it when logging in for the first time
-- Make files executable `sudo chmod x+ chef-infra.sh`
 - From the base directory run `./chef-infra.sh setup`
+- Log in & Download 'DevSec Linux Security Baseline' from the Asset Store

 - look at `./chef-infra.sh -h` for more info & teardown instructions